 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-Eggy Bread is absolutely perfect to make into a Brunch Feast. try combining it with sliced avocado and roasted cherry tomatoes for a Vegetarian Brunch Feast.
 Or stacking up up with bacon and maple syrup like in my photos for something a little meatier.
+I’d even serve it with some cheeky Pigs in Blankets!

 Don’t forget to head over to my Brunch Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!